Goongarrie to Coolgardie

 Gnarlbine

 There are two wells at Gnarlbine.
-The lesser known and lesser visited well to the south is not one of Hunt’s.
+The lesser known and lesser visited well to the south is not one of the of the wells constructed Charles Cooke Hunt’s team.

 We left the second well, retraced our route on Victoria Rock Road north for a couple of kilometres and turned left at a sand quarry access track that leads to Hunt Track.